Equinitiindia/BhanuKiran/README.md

 You should follow industry best practices and consider: separation of concerns, testability, security, scalability and performance.

-You should choose an appropriate framework and technology for your solution considering the role your are applying for - usually C#.
+You should choose an appropriate framework and technology for your solution considering the role you are applying for - usually C#.

 Your solution may contain dependencies to publicly available packages (from nuget.org for example).